Sathamanam Bhavati: Development

-The idea of Shatamanam Bhavati originated in 1990s.
+The idea of Sathamanam Bhavati originated in the 1990s.
 Director Sathish Vegesna wrote a short story Palle Payanam Etu?, which was written as part of a single-page short story competition conducted by Andhra Prabha.
 The story was then rejected and not published.
 Later, in early 2015, Vegesna decided to make a feature film based on the same story.

 Casting

 In September 2015, Sai Dharam Tej has signed two projects for Dil Raju under Sri Venkateswara Creations, which were Supreme directed by Anil Ravipudi and Sathamanam Bhavati by Satish Vegesna.
 In February 2016, Sai Dharam Tej has opted out due to schedule conflicts and replaced by Raj Tarun alongside Anupama Parameswaran.
 Later in May 2016, Raj Tarun was replaced by Sharwanand as lead in the film.
 After performing well in two Telugu films Premam (2016) and A Aa (2016), Anupama was cast to play the role Nithya, an NRI from Australia.